Application Flow Control and Control Structures in C#

 Switch Statement

-In the previous example with the multiple daysOfWeek, by the time Friday is tested, the program has executed four if statements which is a very inefficient method.
-The code is also a little difficult to read and understand, so a much better method would be to use a switch case statement.
+In the previous example with the multiple daysOfWeek, the program executed four if statements by the time Friday was tested, which is inefficient.
+The code is also difficult to read and understand, so a better method would be using a switch case statement.

 The above example can be simplified to this: